 - Rapid, "pressured" (uninterruptible) and loud speech

-People experiencing hypomanic episodes are often quite pleasant to be around.
-They can often seem like the "life of the party" -- making jokes, taking an intense interest in other people and activities, and infecting others with their positive mood.
+People in a hypomanic episodes are often quite pleasant to be around.
+They can often seem like the "life of the party" – making jokes, taking an intense interest in other people and activities, and infecting others with their positive mood.

 What's so bad about that, you might ask?
 Hypomania can also lead to erratic and unhealthy behavior.
 Hypomanic episodes can sometimes progress onward to full manias that affect a person's ability to function (bipolar I disorder).
 In mania, people might spend money they don't have, seek out sex with people they normally wouldn't, and engage in other impulsive or risky behaviors with the potential for dangerous consequences.

-The vast majority of people with bipolar II disorder experience more time with depressive than hypomanic symptoms.
-Depressions can occur soon after hypomania subsides, or much later.
+The vast majority of people with bipolar II disorder spend more time with depressive symptoms than hypomanic ones.
+Depression can occur soon after hypomania subsides, or much later.
 Some people cycle back and forth between hypomania and depression, while others have long periods of normal mood in between episodes.

 Untreated, an episode of hypomania can last anywhere from a few days to several months.
 Most commonly, symptoms continue for a few weeks to a few months.

-Hypomania often masquerades as happiness and relentless optimism.
+Hypomania often seems to be happiness and relentless optimism.
 When hypomania is not causing unhealthy behavior, it often may go unnoticed and therefore remain untreated.
 This is in contrast to full mania, which by definition causes problems in functioning and requires treatment with medications and possibly hospitalizations.

 People with bipolar II disorder can benefit from preventive drugs that level out moods over the long term.
 These prevent the negative consequences of hypomania, and also help to prevent episodes of depression.

-Carbamazepine (Tegretol): This antiseizure drug has been used to treat mania since the 1970s.
-It's possible value for treating bipolar depression, or preventing future highs and lows, is less well-established.
-Blood tests to monitor liver functioning and white blood cell counts also are periodically necessary.
+Carbamazepine (Tegretol): This anti-seizure drug has been used to treat mania since the 1970s.
+Its possible value in treating bipolar depression, or preventing future highs and lows, is less well-established.
+Blood tests to monitor liver functioning and white blood cell counts also are needed from time to time.

 Lamotrigine (Lamictal): This drug is approved by the FDA for the maintenance treatment of adults with bipolar disorder.
 It has been found to help delay bouts of mood episodes of depression, mania, hypomania (a milder form of mania), and mixed episodes in people being treated with standard therapy.
 It is especially helpful in preventing lows.

 By definition, hypomanic episodes do not involve psychosis and do not interfere with functioning.
-Antipsychotic drugs, such as aripiprazole (Abilify), asenapine (Saphris), cariprazine (Vraylar), lumateperone (Caplyta), quetiapine (Seroquel), olanzapine (Zyprexa), risperidone (Risperdal), and ziprasidone (Geodon) and others, are nevertheless sometimes used in hypomania and some (notably, Caplyta and Seroquel) are used for depression in bipolar II disorder.
+But antipsychotic drugs, such as aripiprazole (Abilify), asenapine (Saphris), cariprazine (Vraylar), lumateperone (Caplyta), olanzapine (Zyprexa), quetiapine (Seroquel), risperidone (Risperdal), ziprasidone (Geodon), and others, are sometimes used in hypomania and some (notably, Caplyta and Seroquel) are used for depression in bipolar II disorder.

 This class of drugs includes alprazolam (Xanax), diazepam (Valium), and lorazepam (Ativan) and is commonly referred to as minor tranquilizers.
-They are used for short-term control of acute symptoms associated with hypomania such as insomnia or agitation.
+They are used for short-term control of acute symptoms that come with hypomania, such as insomnia or agitation.